rayafa2005/INNOVATHON--SmartSettle/README.md

 # Output Format

-The system generates a JSON file containing the transaction schedule.
+The system generates a JSON file containing the final transaction schedule.

 Example output: